 - To retain most of the nutrients, experts recommend steaming vegetables, instead of boiling them.

 - It is advisable to serve fresh and warm purees.
-Feed the baby within 2 hours from the time of preparation.
+Feed the baby within two hours from the time of preparation.

 - Select good potatoes, especially ones that do not have blemishes and cracks.
 Do not choose potatoes that have sprouts or the ones that have soft spots.

-- Although you can use a blender, you can mash the steamed vegetables with a masher.
+- Although you can use a blender, you can mash the steamed vegetables with a masher or a fork.

-- To adjust the consistency of the puree, you can add breast milk, cow’s milk, formula milk or warm water to the prepared mixture.
+- To adjust the consistency of the puree, you can add breast milk, cow’s milk (recommended after the age of 10 months), formula milk or warm water to the prepared mixture.
 Do not boil the puree after adding the milk.